Bill13579/market_square/README.md

 Suspend readers with `suspend()`, and they will no longer maintain a claim to old messages and prevent clean-up.

-**See the examples, and especially the [hello world](./examples/hello-world.rs) for a full overview.** There is also a more complex benchmarking script example there which uses batching.
+**See the [hello world](./examples/hello-world.rs) and [readers-are-also-writers](./examples/readers-are-also-writers.rs) examples for a full overview.** There is also a more complex benchmarking script example there which uses batching.

 ## Benchmarks